Whau River: History

 In earlier times, Māori used Te Tōanga Waka, the Whau River portage, for travel between the Waitemata Harbour (on the Pacific east coast) and the Manukau Harbour (on the Tasman west coast).
 They paddled canoes up the Whau River and the Avondale Stream and then carried the canoes over a short stretch of land to Green Bay on the Manukau.
 This is remembered in the name for Portage Road, which runs alongside the Avondale Stream, and it is known that seasonal Māori settlements existed at the mouth of the river.
 For many years after European settlement, there was talk of making a canal between the Whau and the Manukau.
 Plans for a 6900 ft long canal, with a cutting up to 131 ft deep, were made in 1907, but dismissed as too costly in 1921.

 From 1841, the banks of the Whau River were logged for Kauri timber.
 In 1852, the first brickworks in West Auckland were opened on the Rosebank Peninsula by Dr Daniel Pollen on the Whau River.
 By the late 19th and early 20th centuries, the Whau River became the centre of West Auckland's clayworks; of the 39 brick and clayworks of West Auckland, 23 were located on the Whau River.
 European settlers used the Whau for marine transport and by 1865 there were five public wharves at New Lynn.
 Boats carried the products of local industries including brickworks, a leather tannery, a gelatine and glue factory and firewood cutting.
 The last commercial vessel to use the Whau was a flat-bottomed scow the Rahiri, which carried bricks and manuka firewood from the area until 1948.
 For nearly a hundred years, factories such as the tannery and an abattoir discharged wastes directly into the Whau.

 Friends of the Whau Inc. was formed in 1999 to restore the ecology of the Whau through revegetation and reduction of pollution.
 The Whau River Catchment Trust was formed in 2012.

-The West End Rowing Club has been based on the Whau since 2001.
+The West End Rowing Club has been based in the Whau since 2001.

 The Whau River formerly marked the boundary between two territorial authorities in the Auckland region: Waitakere City, centred around West Auckland suburbs, and Auckland City, composed of the central suburbs of the Auckland isthmus.
 After the amalgamation of the Auckland councils in 2010, the suburbs adjacent to the river were administered by the Whau ward.

-In 2015 construction began on the Te Whau Pathway, a walking and cycling path along the western edge of the Whau River from Te Atatū Peninsula to Olympic Park in New Lynn.
+In 2015, construction began on the Te Whau Pathway, a walking and cycling path along the western edge of the Whau River from Te Atatū Peninsula to Olympic Park in New Lynn.
 The path is planned to continue on to Green Bay beach thus connecting the Waitemata Harbour to the Manukau Harbour.